liveview-native/liveview-client-iced/README.md

 1. Run `mix help lvn.iced.gen` to see the options available for the generator
 2. Run `mix lvn.gen --no-copy` to print the configuration settings to add to support Iced in your application.
 3. Run `mix lvn.iced.gen` to ensure you get the properly generated files.
-Please note this may overwrite an existing Xcode project.

 ## Post-Installation

-After installation will want to enable an exist LiveView for LiveView Native SwiftUI.
+After installation will want to enable an existing LiveView for LiveView Native Iced.

 1. Run `mix lvn.gen.live iced <ContextModule>`
 2. Add `use <NativeModule>, :live_view` to the LiveView module